Angela is a yoga instructor who focuses on healing the body, spirit, and mind with a special focus on healing from trauma.

-Prana is often thought of as the energy that is attained through yoga practice.
-Some will refer to it as the life force that flows through all things.
+Prana is often thought of as the energy attained through yoga practice.
+Some will refer to it as the life force that flows through everything.
 Prana is most often associated with breathing in yoga and how it "flows" through the Nadis.
-Although most closely associated with yoga, you can attain it from any sport activity, food, sunlight, and any form of meditation.
+Although most closely associated with yoga, you can attain it from any sports activity, food, sunlight, and any form of meditation.

 What are Nadis?

 Nadis are "energetic channels" in the body that energy flows through.
 There are believed to be 72,000 Nadis, although we mainly focus on the three main ones when doing yoga.
 They include the Ida Nadi, Pingala Nadi, and the Sushumna Nadi.
 One of the purposes of doing yoga is to "cleanse" the Nadis.

 Although regular asanas or poses will help keep your body balanced and healthy, this particular energy flow is mainly associated with yoga's breathing and meditation side.
 Trying to achieve this is to find balance in the body.
 There are breathing techniques that help us find balance in the Nadis, allowing for a better flow of prana.
 Having a healthy flow will help you in all aspects of your life, whether working at a desk or playing a sport, and even in how well your body processes food and blood flowing through your body, so being conscious of being balanced is essential.

 What is Ida Nadi?

 As mentioned, there are three main Nadis.
 One focuses on the creative, lunar, feminine, cooling side, while another focuses on the analytical, solar, masculine, and heating side.
 This third is the balance between the two.

 The Ida Nadi is the energy that flows through the left side of the body.
 The feminine energy begins in the pelvis and flows upwards to the left nostril.
 It is thought to be lunar energy and has a cooling effect on the body.
 This energy line is also believed to be tied to our creative self.